gnocchixyz/gnocchi/doc/source/install.rst

 Running Gnocchi
 ===============

-To run Gnocchi, simple run the HTTP server:
+To run Gnocchi, simply run the HTTP server:

 ::